kartavtcev/coordinates/README.md

 Because I use Monix Synchronous Subscriber & subscribed to single Observable (i.e. single thread), mutable var/Array are OKay here (pure FP fans would disagree).
 But having Monix Tasks could have allowed more parallel computing.

-### How to run this app with data
-- Replace reduced.csv empty placeholder with real data.
-- Run app with console arguments.
-I used IntelliJ IDEA.